Wizard of Oz (character)

 Oscar Zoroaster Phadrig Isaac Norman Henkle Emmannuel Ambroise Diggs, better known as the "Wizard of Oz," is a fictional character in the Land of Oz created by American author L. Frank Baum.
-The character was further popularized by a stage play and several films, including the 1939 MGM musical and the 2013 prequel adaptations.
+He debuted in Baum's 1900 book The Wonderful Wizard of Oz, and was further popularized by a stage play and several films, including the 1939 MGM musical film.

-In his first appearance in Baum's 1900 book The Wonderful Wizard of Oz, the Wizard rules the Land of Oz from his palace in the Emerald City.
+In his first appearance in The Wonderful Wizard of Oz, the Wizard rules the Land of Oz from his palace in the Emerald City.
 He is exposed at the end of the novel as a conman and circus magician, but in further books of the series, he becomes a trusted and valued friend to the Oz characters.

 Oz books

-The Wizard is one of the characters in the 1900 novel The Wonderful Wizard of Oz.
+The Wizard is the eponymous character of the 1900 novel The Wonderful Wizard of Oz.
 Unseen for most of the book, he is the ruler of the Land of Oz and highly venerated by his subjects.
 Believing he is the only man capable of solving their problems, Dorothy and her friends travel to the Emerald City, the capital of Oz, to meet him.
 Oz is very reluctant to meet them, but eventually each is granted an audience, one by one each day.

 In each of these occasions, the Wizard appears in a different form: